What is a Hard Asset?

 - It offers the scope of diversification as these class of assets follow a trend opposite to soft assets and can thus reduce our exposure to stocks and bonds when the market of such asset class is falling.

 - It provides investors an avenue to hedge inflation.

-- Investing in real estate provides a source of utilizing tax benefit which further helps to save money and increment of net worth.
+- Investing in real estate provides a source of utilizing tax benefits, which further helps to save money and increment of net worth.
 A person investing in real estate will receive deductions on paying property tax, interest on mortgage, depreciation, and insurance.

 - Hard assets like real estates are linked to interest rate risk.
-The mortgage becomes more expensive with a rise in interest rates.
+The mortgage becomes more expensive, with a rise in interest rates.
 Also, with a rise in interest rates, the price of the property begins to fall.